NatLibFi/finna-ui-components/README.md

 ```

 ### Build theme
-Copy relevant patterns, scripts and styles from the component library under dedicated directories to your working theme.
+Copy relevant patterns, scripts and styles from the component library to dedicated directories in your working theme.

 ```
 yarn build:theme